nbrk/m2-raylib/README.md

 gm2-14 -fsoft-check-all -fiso -g -O2 -Wall SampleUsage.mod -lraylib
 ```
 if the linker can find the library on your system.

-Please see the provided `Makefile` for my attempt at a more general workflow with *modules* and *driver programs*.
+Please see provided `Makefile` for my attempt at a more general workflow with *modules* and *driver programs*.

+# TODO
+- excessive testing
+- unify comments formatting
+- optimize code sections
+- bind `raygui` library

 # Sample code
 This is what a client code looks like: